 What’s a Rolex Cyclops?

-One pastime many watch geeks do while out in public is Rolex watch spotting.
-Looking to see what other watches are wearing while ambling down the sidewalk, watching a movie, or the television, a watch lover is always looking to see what others are wearing.
-Spotting a Rolex is not too difficult because there is no anti-reflective coating on the crystal, giving it a reflection that no other watch has.
-On a Rolex, the reflection has one tell-tale interruption on the crystal, the Rolex cyclops.
-The cyclops is an extra piece of sapphire crystal affixed to the crystal above the date window such that it that magnifies the date for easier reading.
+One pastime many watch enthusiasts do while out in public is Rolex watch spotting.
+While ambling down the sidewalk or watching a movie, a watch lover is always looking to see what others are wearing.
+Spotting a Rolex is not too difficult because there is no anti-reflective coating on the crystal.
+This gives it a reflection that no other watch has.
+On a Rolex, the reflection has one tell-tale interruption on the crystal, the Rolex Cyclops.
+But, what’s a Rolex Cyclops?
+The Cyclops is an extra piece of sapphire crystal affixed to the crystal above the date window.
+This extra piece of crystal magnifies the date for easier reading.

-Rolex recently how a cyclops crystal makes a Rolex a Rolex.
-The video itself is short, only 30 seconds, but if downloaded (Google YouTube Downloader to download) would make a great screensaver.
-Other watch companies have included a cyclops on their sport models, namely Cartier, Seiko, as well as others but there is only one true cyclops lens and they are found only on Rolex watches.
+Rolex recently shows how a Cyclops crystal makes a Rolex a Rolex.
+The video itself is short, only 30 seconds.
+Other watch companies have included a Cyclops on their sport models, namely Cartier, Seiko, as well as others.
+But there is only one true Cyclops lens, and you will find it only on Rolex watches.